jacksonbauer2024S/CS4824Capstone/README.md

-# Modeling and Predicting the Spread of the Spotted Lanternfly in the United States Using Machine Learning
+# Modeling and Forecasting the Spread of the Spotted Lanternfly in the United States Using Machine Learning

 ### Author
 Jackson Bauer